-The Affirmation Action Officer Designee will work closely with the Administrative Services Manager, to develop and oversee a recruitment structure within the Department that will be responsible for assuring that protected group applicants are aware of opportunities for employment and promotion by advertising in protected group media, forming relationships with protected group organizations, attending career/job fairs, and other appropriate recruitment efforts.
+The Affirmation Action Officer Designee will work closely with the Human Resources Director to develop and oversee a recruitment structure within the Department that will be responsible for assuring that protected group applicants are aware of opportunities for employment.
+This will be promoted by advertising in protected group media, forming relationships with protected group organizations, attending career/job fairs, and other appropriate recruitment efforts.